A three-phased approach to managing project demands

 The first and most important phase of demand management is capturing the request.
 This needs to be simple enough for the requestor but detailed enough to evaluate the demand.
 Defined attributes will be collected and cataloged within a system of record so they can be reviewed.
 The data collected when the demand is captured will vary based on the organization.
 However, it is best practice to capture the basic information that would be used to complete a project charter.

 After capture, the demands need to be reviewed by the committee assigned to oversee the demand process.
 In addition to the demands, a current listing of active projects should be examined.
 This will help determine what demand can be accepted.
 The active portfolio will show projects ready to close and the potential resources available to accept any new projects.
-Good records should be kept for each review session, including meeting notes, participant listings, and any other relevant information pertaining to the demand review.
+Good records should be kept for each review session, including meeting notes, participant listings, and any other relevant information about the demand review.
 The review of demands should produce one of the following statuses:

 • Rejected – The demand is dismissed as an actual project and categorized as operational work.